 Vacate Road and Right-of-way

-WHAT IS A ROAD VACATION?
+WHAT IS A ROAD Petition to Vacate?

 A road or right-of-way vacation is governed by R.C.W.
 36.87.
 It is a process where land owners can have the public's interest in roads or right-of-ways removed.

-WHO ASKS FOR A VACATION?
+WHO PETITIONS FOR A VACATION?

 Generally the person who wants the road or right-of-way which abuts their property vacated will be the "Principal Petitioner".
 Any other neighbors who want the same road or right-of-way which abuts their property vacated under the same petition can sign the petition as "Co-Petitioners".
 GCPW generally requires that all owners on both sides participate.
 The law requires majority of ownership of all parcels be involved and in agreement to the petition.

 WHO DECIDES IF THE ROAD IS VACATED?